Menopause - How does the menopause affect skin and hair?

 2. symptoms of the menopause - how to recognize when you are approaching the menopause

-There are very different symptoms, characteristics and manifestations that can indicate that the menopause is starting.
+There are many different symptoms, characteristics and manifestations that can indicate the onset of the menopause.
 They don't all have to happen at the same time; just like the timing, this is also very individual.
 However, if you know your body well, you will certainly notice even minor changes.

 Here are some complaints and symptoms that can occur in connection with the menopause: